zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework-extensions.md

 To be able to use the Entity Framework Extensions methods, we need first to install a NuGet package in Visual Studio.

 Back to Visual Studio, right-click the project and choose **Manage NuGet packages**.
-Under **Browse** search for the following package: `Z.EntityFramework.Extensions`.
+Under **Browse**, search for the following package: `Z.EntityFramework.Extensions`.

 The NuGet package can also be downloaded and installed from https://www.nuget.org/packages/Z.EntityFramework.Extensions/.